TOMToolkit/tomtoolkit.github.io/docs/support.md

 ## Requesting Features

 Like issues, feature and enhancement requests should be done via the same [Github issues page](https://github.com/TOMToolkit/tom_base/issues) of the tom_base project.
+This is also a great place to see what's being worked on and what's already been requested, which will allow you to voice support for a backlogged feature to be reprioritized.

 ## Support